MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD02_DEMO.md

 1. In the **&lt;h1&gt;** element, click **Contact Contoso Conferencing**.
 2. Change this text to **We'd love to hear from you…**, and then press ENTER.
-3. Verify that Internet Explorer displays the modified text.
+3. Verify that Microsoft Edge displays the modified text.
 4. Press F12 to close the **F12** window.
-5. Close Internet Explorer, and then close Visual Studio 2017.
+5. Close Microsoft Edge, and then close Visual Studio 2017.

 # Lesson 2: Styling an HTML5 Page